MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-system.md

 3. Set Allow Telemetry to value 1 - Required, or higher

 When these policies are configured, Windows diagnostic data collected from the device will be subject to Microsoft processor commitments.
-If you disable or do not configure this policy setting, devices enrolled to the Windows Update for Business deployment service will not be able to take advantage of some deployment service features.
+If you disable or don't configure this policy setting, devices enrolled to the Windows Update for Business deployment service won't be able to take advantage of some deployment service features.
 <!-- AllowWUfBCloudProcessing-Description-End -->

 <!-- AllowWUfBCloudProcessing-Editable-Begin -->